A breathtaking way to explore Alsace, France, is to travel via the foothills of the Vosges Mountains that run along the Rhine plain.

 - Couvent des Antonins: Notable for the rich, ornate cloister.

 - Musée Unterlinden: Houses Matthias Grunewald’s glorious Isenheim Altar and the splendid Eglise des Dominicains.

-- Koïfhus: A commercial heritage which was once the political and economic center.
+- Koïfhus: A commercial heritage that was once the political and economic center.

-A village that boasts with its prevailing silence is home to only 1200 inhabitants.
+A village that boasts of its prevailing silence is home to only 1200 inhabitants.
 Mainly run by tourist funding, the village has plenty of cafes, boutiques, and restaurants.

 Where to go?

 - Tour des Voleurs: Built in the 14th century, the Tour des Voleurs, which is also known as the “Thieves’ Tower” provides an all-encompassing scenic view of the entire village.